paulshorey/notes/ide/code-formatting.md

 > I challenge anyone to give me a valid reason why **spaces** are better than **tabs**.
 I still have not heard a reason besides **"everyone uses spaces, so you should too"**.
 But that is a valid reason.
 IDE defaults, online examples, most companies' in-progress code bases usually use spaces.
-So, I will too. 🤐
+So, at my day job, I use spaces like everyone else 🤐.

 #### Make sure your text-editor or IDE does not do strange things